G-Amar/github-search/README.md

-# Getting Started with Create React App
+# Github-search

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a basic search engine for accounts on GitHub.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a project I created to get a better understanding of React.
+This is a SPA that uses the GitHub API to find accounts and summarize them nicely.
+This project uses React (functional components, routing, state management with Context and Reducers, etc.), Tailwind CSS, and Daisy UI

 ## Available Scripts